rb2nem/nem-dev-guide/website/content/02-about.md

 The first time you run the script, it will:

 * check if its settings.sh file exists, and create it if needed.
 The user is prompted for values to be provided.
+* check if the directory mounted to the container for sharing code with the host (by default `./code`) exists, and create it if needed.
 * check if the required docker-compose.yml file is present, and download it [from github](https://github.com/rb2nem/nem-dev-guide/blob/master/docker/docker-compose.yml) if needed
 * Download docker [images from the DockerHub](https://hub.docker.com/r/rb2nem/nem-dev-guide/)